 Why This Matters

-• 12 TWO-YEAR ASSOCIATE DEGREE PROGRAMS IN NEBRASKA
+• 12 TWO-YEAR INSTITUTIONS IN NEBRASKA

 According to College Navigator, there are 12 two-year institutions that grant associate degrees throughout the state of Nebraska.